 20. Let tech help.

 There are several apps that can help you cut corners on your grocery bill.
 If you frequent Walmart, the store’s Saving Catcher app can help you earn money back on your purchases.
 Another app, Ibotta, is similar but works with any store.
 You can also subscribe to couponing apps like SnipSnap and Yowza to reduce your weekly bill.

 The Final Word

-At the end of the day, setting a budget and sticking to your grocery list are the biggest keys to reducing those grocery costs.
+At the end of the day, creating a budget grocery list for family and sticking to it is the biggest key to reducing those grocery costs.
 Coupons, apps and other tips can only enhance your savings after you’ve done that.